hbeni/fgcom-mumble/server/Readme.server.md

 Client Bot certificates
 =======================
-The bots need a certificate and key pair to connect to the mumble server.
+The bots each need a certificate and key pair to connect to the mumble server.
 Generate these like this:
 ```
+for w in rec play;
-openssl genrsa -out bot.key 2048 2> /dev/null
+  do  openssl genrsa -out ${w}bot.key 2048 2> /dev/null
-openssl req -new -sha256 -key bot.key -out bot.csr -subj "/"
+  openssl req -new -sha256 -key ${w}bot.key -out ${w}bot.csr -subj "/"
-openssl x509 -req -in bot.csr -signkey bot.key -out bot.pem 2> /dev/null
+  openssl x509 -req -in ${w}bot.csr -signkey ${w}bot.key -out ${w}bot.pem 2> /dev/null
+done
 ```

+You need separate certificates for the recorder and playback bots, otherwise the server might kick them.

 Compiling server parts
 ===========================